We are committed to keeping your data safe and secure

 Development Best Practices

-The underlying software developement framework limits exposure to OWASP Top 10 security flaws.
-These include inherent controls that reduce our exposure to Cross Site Scripting (XSS), Broken Access Control and SQL Injection (SQLi), among others.
-OWASP ASVS 3.0 is used to ensure that secure architecture and coding standards are implemented.
+The underlying software development framework limits exposure to OWASP Top 10 security flaws.
+These include inherent controls that reduce our exposure to Cross-Site Scripting (XSS), Broken Access Control, and SQL Injection (SQLi), among others.
+OWASP ASVS 4.0 is used to ensure that secure architecture and coding standards are implemented.

 Dynamic Vulnerability Scanning